Things to do in Nisyros: a practical guide to the volcanic island

 Mandraki is the port and main settlement of Nisyros.
 Mandraki’s atmosphere is impressive: you’ll walk in narrow streets, where all buildings have strictly two floors.
 Every walk will bring you straight to the sea, and at the village’s top, you’ll see Panagia Spiliani Monastery and the Castle of the Knights of St. John’s Order.

-Close to Mandraki, you can see Paleokastro, which is the ancient acropolis of Niryros, featuring dark-colored cyclopean walls.
+Close to Mandraki, you can see Paleokastro, the ancient acropolis of Niryros, with its dark-colored cyclopean walls.
 Paleokastro is easy to reach either by car or on foot: it takes just twenty minutes to walk from Mandraki to Paleokastro.
-The location seems to be a civilizations patchwork because the oldest monument dates back to the Neolithic period, while the acropolis is a Classical Greece element.
+The location seems to be a patchwork of civilizations, as the oldest monument dates back to the Neolithic period, while the Acropolis is a Classical Greek element.

 Discover Emporeios, a formerly abandoned village